-Completed applications and submission packages (e.g. supporting documents listed in the Application Form) must be received by email, mail, or in person no later than Friday, March 20, 2020 at 4 p.m.
+Completed applications and submission packages (e.g. supporting documents listed in the Application Form) must be received by email, mail, or in person (This service is currently not available in person due to COVID-19 closures) no later than Friday, March 20, 2020 at 4 p.m.
 This is not a postmarked deadline.
 Electronic submissions are encouraged (scanned page of signatures accepted); however, not mandatory.
 Late applications will not be considered.

 Mailing, delivery and email contact information:

 Community Economic Development Funding Program